ghc-proposals/ghc-proposals/expression-ambiguity.rst

 ------------

 Alternatives to the proposed change are the introduction of functional dependencies and/or type families to the language.
-In my view type families in particular can be useful, but for purposes other than dealing with ambiguity.

 Unresolved questions
 --------------------